AviList Committees

 South American Classification Committee (SACC)

-The South American Classification Committee is AviList’s chief advisory group for the region covering South America, inclusive of the Galápagos Islands, Easter Island, Falklands/Malvinas, Tristan da Cunha and Gough Islands, and Fernando de Noronha.
+The South American Classification Committee is the AviList advisory group for the region covering South America, inclusive of the Galápagos Islands, Falklands/Malvinas, Masafuera and Masatierra island groups, and Fernando de Noronha.
 SACC has operated since 1998.
 It has internal processes for assessing proposals and for voting and deciding on the taxonomy and nomenclature (including both scientific and English names) of South American birds.
 Proposals and discussions are shared with the AviList Committee and the two operate in the spirit of maximizing consensus where possible, although their two taxonomies may not always be perfectly congruent.

 Learn more about SACC’s member composition and internal structure